-- A. An assessment of existing databases, systems and protocols located throughout the Justice and National Statistical System; - B. A Functional Specification Document for development of a database specific to CARISECURE.
+- A. An assessment of existing databases, systems and protocols located throughout the Justice and National Statistical System; - B. A Functional Specification Document (FSD) for development of a database specific to CARISECURE.
 The proposal should include partnering with CARISECURE, CARICOM, RSS and National Governments to develop the proposal.
 Issues to determine include in the proposal: - a.
 What database platform will be used? - b.
 What functional and non-functional requirements are necessary? - c.
 What data and metadata standards will be employed? - d.
 What procedures will be used to ensure data quality (accuracy, integrity, validity and completeness)? - e.
 How will data storage and preservation be handled? - f.
 How will data security management (access, erasure, security, piracy, privacy) be ensured? - g.
 How will long-term access be ensured? - h.
-What procedures will be used to process, upload, transfer and share data? - C. As it is possible some data or indicators already exist, the proposal should include how these data will be cleaned and uploaded it in the new database.
-The proposal should also consider reporting requirement (standardized and ad hoc) to member states and partners; - D. The proposal should include a test phase allowing to receive comments from CARISECURE and other stakeholder and for integration into an upgrade version. - E. The proposal should also propose how the System Manager could increase the number of indicators captured; - F. The proposal should incorporate proposed Standard Operating Procedures manual.
+What procedures will be used to process, upload, transfer and share data?

+- C. As it is possible some data or indicators already exist, the FSD should request vendors to include how these data will be cleaned and uploaded it in the new database.
+The FSD should also consider reporting requirement (standardized and ad hoc) to member states and partners; - D. The FSD should include a test phase allowing to receive comments from CARISECURE and other stakeholder and for integration into an upgrade version. - E. The FSD should also request that vendors propose how the System Manager could increase the number of indicators captured; - F. The FSD should request vendors to incorporate proposed Standard Operating Procedures manual.
 The manual should include explanation on how: - a.
 Data are entered; - b.
 To aggregate data from different time periods, across countries - c.
 To generate dashboards; - d.
-To generate geo-localisation maps;
+To generate geo-localization maps; - e.

-- e.
 To transfer data; - f.
 To import data; - g.
 To export data - h.
 To store and freeze data; - i.
 To secure and protect data; - j.
-To generate backups; - G. The proposal should have a detailed chapter on data entry and use; - H. The proposal should address training needs: a training program on the various procedures for the database, including data extraction, table generation, visualization, transfer and management; - I. The proposal should specifically identify who will shelter the Source Code and present to CARISECURE, CARICOM, RSS all requirements required to allow any programme modification/improvement internally; - J. The proposal should also provide information on these issues; - a.
+To generate backups; - G. The FSD should specify that vendor proposals must have a detailed chapter on data entry and use: - H. The FSD should request that vendor proposals address training needs: a training program on the various procedures for the database, including data extraction, table generation, visualization, transfer and management; - I. The FSD must indicate that vendor proposals should specifically identify who will shelter the Source Code and present to CARISECURE, CARICOM, RSS all requirements required to allow any programme modification/improvement internally; - J. The FSD should also request vendors to provide information on these issues; - a.
 Is the equipment at hand sufficient? - b.
 How should data storage and preservation be handled (backup systems, Disaster Recovery Plan DRP, and long term storage)? - c.
 How should data security management (access, erasure, security, piracy, privacy) be ensured? - d.
 How should long-term access be ensured? - e.
 How should querying and reporting be handled? - f.
 How should interactive visualization and mapping be handled? - g.
 The web-based UI should be dashboard driven, with standard features such as search functionality, input screens and options to generate reports, graphs, tables, and maps.
 The system should be able to support the generation of reports at a national and regional level. - h.
-Is there a possibility to increase the capacity of the system to process more data (+25%, +50%, +100%). - i.
-A detailed Solution Architecture should be requested in the RFP. - 1.2 Phase II Requirements: Integrated Management Information System (IMIS) - A. The proposal should clearly specify the specifications for the design of the IMIS.
-This process will be done in close collaboration with CARISECURE, CARICOM and member states; - B. The proposal must provide the solution in case existing databases and systems have to be linked and how the data will be cleaned and integrated; - C. The proposal will provide a series of specifications to describe the system at different levels of detail including program unique specifications will form the core of the configuration baselines.
-In addition to illustrating different levels within the system hierarchy, the baselines will be defined at different phases of the design process.
-It must provide related timelines; and should include unit tests and functional tests, training and transition; - D. The proposal should request all technical documentation, source code, training manuals and OPS;
+Is there a possibility to increase the capacity of the system to process more data (+25%, +50%, +100%)? - i.
+A detailed Solution Architecture should be requested in the RFP.

+Integrated Management Information System (IMIS)